 “The facts available today do not answer all questions or alleviate all concerns,” Johnson said.

 He told the media that surveillance video, police radio traffic and 911 calls will be released in the next seven to 10 days, after all officers involved have talked to investigators.

 Taylor was black and Miller is white.

 The deadly shooting came almost one year to the day after the death of Michael Brown in Ferguson, Missouri, led to protests nationwide and discussions about race and police shootings.

-Taylor played defensive back at Angelo State University.
-Last year's roster listed him as a 5-foot-9, 180-pound freshman.
+Taylor played defensive back at Angelo State University, according to the team website.
+Last year’s roster listed him as a 5-foot-9, 180-pound freshman.